Skip to content

 Mathematical statement

-CALLIOPE assembles four mass-conservation equations, one per solved element.
+CALLIOPE assembles one mass-conservation equation per solved element.
 Each equation has the structure

 The four pieces of physics decompose cleanly: